Euler's formula with introductory group theory

 Multiplicative Group for Numbers

-Numbers, schizophrenic as they are, also lead a completely different life as a completely different kind of group.
+Numbers, multifaceted as they are, also lead a completely different life as a completely different kind of group.
 Consider a new group of actions on the number line: All ways of stretching or squishing it, keeping everything evenly spaced, and keeping 0 fixed in place.

 Yet again, this group of actions has that nice property where we can associate each action in the group with a specific point of the thing it’s acting on.
 In this case, follow where the point that starts at 1 goes.
 There is one and only one stretching action that brings that point at 1 to the point at 3, for instance.
 Namely, stretching by a factor of 3.